Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: A DNN-based historical borrowing framework

 \section{A DNN-based historical borrowing framework}

-In this section, we first provide a short review on DNN in Section \ref{sec:review}, and then introduce our DNN guided historical borrowing framework by approximating the posterior distribution of $\boldsymbol{S}$ in Section \ref{sec:approx} and modeling the critical values in Section \ref{sec:fwer}.
+In this section, we first provide a short review on DNN in Section \ref{sec:review}, and then introduce our DNN guided historical borrowing framework by directly approximating the posterior probabilities and posterior means in Section \ref{sec:approx}.
+In Section \ref{sec:fwer}, we further estimate corresponding critical values by DNNs to control FWER in the strong sense.
+The hypothesis testing based on observed current trial data is discussed in Section \ref{sec:hypo}.